-Here are five reasons why your business shouldn’t only receive and pay in cash.
+Here are five reasons why your business shouldn’t be cash only.

 Reason 1: It can result in lower sales

 Many customers carry very little cash but most people have a debit or credit card.
 If your business does not accept cards, it is almost certain that you will register a lower volume of sales.
 You could lose in several ways when you accept cash only:

 -Customers could spend less if they know that they have to pay in cash.